 The Vaio Pro manages to run cool and quiet most of the time.
 When dealing with full HD videos, games and some other demanding apps, the bottom part will get warm, but not uncomfortably hot or anything like that.
 Air is sucked in from those cuts in the hinge and blown-out through the grill on the left edge, and the entire cooling system is efficient, but can also get quite loud when pushing this machine.

 I should also mention the webcam on top of the screen, which is unfortunately very noisy and lacks the details I was expecting from a laptop in this class.
-It works alright in Skype and Google hangouts if there’s enough light around, but I’ve definitely seen better.
+It works alright in Skype and Google hangouts if there’s sufficient lightning, but I’ve definitely seen better.

 In practice, I got about 6 hours of life while looping a 1080p mkv file with Windows Media Player HC, on PowerSaving, with the screen at 60%.
 While typing this review and a couple of other texts, I drained about 45% of the battery in about 4 hours, using it with the screen at 30%, on Power Saving.
 Of course, if running games or editing videos you’ll get a lot less, around 3 hours or so.
 But on average, I’m very happy with the results.